CitricAcid9000/Do_It_Best_Macro_Google_Sheets/README.md

 6. go back to google sheet and refresh page
 8. import the .csv file you got from do it bess by file -> import -> upload -> file downloaded
 9. choose replace spreadsheet
-10. click the newly created macro menu -> 1-Format
+10. click the newly created macro menu -> 1- Editing Format
 11. edit cart to desired outcome
-12. Click macro menu -> 2-DownloadFormat
+12. Click macro menu -> 2- Post-Editing Format
 13. click on the "sendsheet-.CSV" tab at the bottom of the and download as a .csv by clicking File -> downloads ->.CSV
 14. go back to Doit cart and bulk upload the new .csv

-15. go back to google sheets and to the rocksolid tab
-16. download the file into whatever format for you POS and send it there to update the price of the products.

 ## Recommendation